amnessa/cagopa_tiago_gazebo/revised_control_pipeline.md

             Estimates the depth (Z) to the ball based on the ball's radius in the image (assuming you know the ball's real-world size).

             Publishes a geometry_msgs/msg/Point message to /target_pixel_coords, where point.x and point.y are the pixel coordinates, and point.z is the estimated depth.
+TODO: We get the raw data from isaac sim, I need script for image process. lets just try following arbitrary color with opencv object tracking. or try painting it again.

 Phase 3: Real-Time Servoing Controller